 If you want the Financial Ombudsman Service to investigate your complaint, you can do so free of charge, but you must contact them within six months of the date of any final response issued.
 Although there are time limits for referring your complaint to the Ombudsman, we will consent to the Ombudsman considering your complaint even if you refer the complaint outside the time limits.

-The Insolvency Practitioners Association (IPA) is the regulatory body for all the Insolvency Practitioners.
-The IPA promote and maintain high standards throughout the insolvency industry and undertake regular monitoring visits to each member to ensure that all Insolvency Practitioners act in line with the insolvency rules, relevant legislation, the code of ethics and best practice guidelines.
+The Institute of Chartered Accountants of England and Wales (ICAEW) is the regulatory body for all the Insolvency Practitioners.
+The ICAEW promote and maintain high standards throughout the insolvency industry and undertake regular monitoring visits to each member to ensure that all Insolvency Practitioners act in line with the insolvency rules, relevant legislation, the code of ethics and best practice guidelines.